Tips for Cleaning Your AC System

 • Viewing the blower, motor, drain line and coils

-There’s also some maintenance you can do alone between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?